Mobing-ms/Mobing-ms/README.md

 ### 💡 Fun Fact

-I enjoy combining **Design + Development + Data** to create solutions that are both visually appealing and technically powerful.
+I enjoy combining Design, Development, and Data to create solutions that are both visually appealing and technically powerful.

 ---